nerva-project/nerva-docs/docs/guides/cli.md

 ## Creating a wallet
 *If you wish to store your funds on a Ledger hardware wallet, refer to the [Ledger guide](../ledger/).*

 Once you have synchronized the blockchain, you'll need to create a wallet so that can you receive and spend NERVA.
 This is done through nerva-wallet-cli.
+Technically the wallet only scans the chain, so it can be created before the sync is finished, but the balance it shows will not be complete until the daemon is caught up.

 The wallet creation process is straightforward.
 After launching nerva-wallet-cli, you'll be asked to specify a wallet name.
 You should use *only* alphanumeric characters (a-z,A-Z,0-9).
 Then confirm wallet creation by typing Yes and hitting enter.

 Next you'll be asked for a wallet password.
 The password you enter will be used to encrypt your wallet data, so that even if somebody else had access to your computer, your funds would remain safe (at least until/unless they brute forced the password).
 You *can* skip providing a password by just hitting enter, but it's recommended to enter a secure random password at this stage.
 You'll be required to enter this password whenever you open your wallet, when you spend coins and (by default) also when you receive coins. *Nothing will appear on the screen as you type your password - this is normal.*

 Finally, specify your language (1 for English) and your wallet is all set up.
+The wallet file and a `.keys` file holding the encrypted private keys are written to whatever directory you launched the wallet from.
+Back those files up if you like, but remember the seed phrase below is what actually matters, and the blockchain itself is not part of the wallet, it lives in the daemon's data directory.

 ![osxcli](img/nerva-wallet.png)